ericausente/f5-client-cert-via-http-header/README.md

 ```

-Copy Client Certificate and Key to the Client Machine: The client.crt (certificate) and client.key (private key) files are copied to the client machine.
+### Copy Client Certificate and Key to the Client Machine

+The client.crt (certificate) and client.key (private key) files are copied to the client machine.

 Execute Curl Command: On the client machine, the following command is executed:
 ```